InterStim for Incontinence

 Comprehensive Urology offers InterStim for Incontinence for bladder control.
 If you would like to understand more and find out if you’re a good candidate, contact us or request an appointment through our online booking system.

 The InterStim Therapy system is essentially a small electrical device that stimulates the sacral nerves in the lower back that control bladder function.
 The device is implanted just above the tailbone where it can send very mild electrical pulses to the sacral nerves, using an external stimulation device and allowing the patient gain control over their need to urinate.
-The InterStim can provide the following benefits:
+The InterStim for urinary incontinence can provide the following benefits: